hdeeg/LOPSplot/README.md

 - The selection of the targets is made in galactic coordinates against the LOPS2 field representation (the fits.gz file).
 This is due to the fits.gz's coordinates being defined in galactic ones.

+- The projections are done using the nominal coordinates for first field to be observed by PLATO for at least two continuous years: LOPS2.
+The details about the coordinates can be found in Nascimbeni et al. (2025) A&A, 694, A313.

-- The plot in l,b provides a precise overlay between targets and LOPS2, whereas the one in RA-Dec may show discrepancies of up to ~2 degree between targets and the edges of LOPS2.
+- The plot in l,b provides a precise overlay between targets and the LOPS2 field-representation, whereas the one in RA-Dec may show discrepancies of up to ~2 degree between targets and the edges of LOPS2.
 This is due to unresolved projection issues of LOPS2; the targets are plotted at correct positions.
-There should be better ways to plot LOPS2; for potential alternatives, see Appendix A in Nascimbeni et al. 2025A&A...694A.313N
+There should be better ways to plot LOPS2; for potential alternatives, see Appendix A in Nascimbeni et al. 2025.

 - 3 columns describing the nominal, minimal and maximal number of cameras for a given target are added to the output-list.

 - The targets are selected by testing against the nominal number of cameras (n_nom).
 If the selection of all potential targets is desired, testing against n_max is advised; whereas testing against n_min provides higher (but not 100%) security that a target will be in LOPS2.
+Full security that a target near the edges will fall into LOPS2 will only be achieved once the mission is in orbit!

 - The code also generates (but does not use) an 'edgeID' that indicates if a target is at the field-edge.